X-Men fan fiction

 “Perhaps, one day, you’ll take full possession of the Mind Stone, as Storm has taken possession of the Heart Stone.
 But, for now, I’ll continue to hold it for you... until you are ready to go forth and do great deeds.”

 Jean hardly considered the mental head check as she walked through the mansion toward the first floor.
 It truly had become second nature... and that was not so bad at all.
 She felt at peace, knowing all was well here, with her family.
-It seemed strange that a short time ago she had despaired of such a thing ever becoming normal, of herself becoming so... practical.
+It seemed strange that not so long ago she had despaired of such a thing ever becoming normal, of herself becoming so... practical.

 Once she reached the first floor her steps carried her toward the game room, where she found Scott.
 He was still dressed in his team gear, where else but at the pool table.
 Jean paused to let him finish his shot before she interrupted.
 But she laughed when (after trying several angles to set up the shot and still not finding the one he wanted) he set his pool cue aside and made a spectacularly difficult shot using his optic blasts instead.